artkonekt/concord/docs/models.md

 Most of these can be done by adding migrations and extending the original Model class using simple OOP inheritance.
 The essence of the problem is **how will your lower level modules know that the system is using an extended class** for that entity?

 The most trivial scenario of this kind appears when you define an [Eloquent relationship](https://laravel.com/docs/5.4/eloquent-relationships).
-Say you have `ModuleProduct` and `AppProduct` (which extends ModuleProduct).
-You also have a `FavoriteItem` class defined outside your application which has a relationship to the product.
+Say you have `Product` model (defined in the lowest, module layer) and `AppProduct` (which extends `Product`).
+You also have a `FavoriteItem` class (defined in the module layer) which has a relationship to the product.

 **Traditional approach**: